 1. What are the eligibility requirements for a supplemental annuity?

-Monthly supplemental annuities are payable to employee annuitants with 25 or more years of rail service, a “current connection” with the railroad industry, and at least one month of creditable rail service before October 1981.
-Individuals with 30 years or more of rail service may begin receiving a supplemental annuity at age 60, whereas individuals with 25-29 years of service may do so at age 65.
-(Disabled annuitants under full retirement age, which is gradually rising to age 67 for those born in 1960 or later, must relinquish employment rights in order for a supplemental annuity to be paid by the RRB.)
-Monthly supplemental annuity rates vary based on an annuitant’s years of rail service.
+Monthly supplemental annuities are payable to employee annuitants with 25 or more years of railroad service who have at least one month of creditable railroad service before October 1981, and a “current connection” with the railroad industry.
+Annuitants with 30 years or more of railroad service may begin receiving a supplemental annuity at age 60, whereas annuitants with 25-29 years of service may do so at age 65.
+(Disabled annuitants under full retirement age, which is age 67 for persons born in 1960 or later, must relinquish employment rights for a supplemental annuity to be paid by the RRB.)
+Monthly supplemental annuity rates vary based on an annuitant’s years of railroad service.
 The maximum monthly supplemental annuity rate is $43.

-If a retired employee also receives a private pension funded entirely, or in part, by a railroad employer, the supplemental annuity is permanently reduced by the amount of the monthly pension that is based on the railroad employer's contributions.
-However, if the employer reduces the pension for the employee's entitlement to a supplemental annuity, the amount by which the pension is reduced is restored to the supplemental annuity (but does not raise it over the $43 maximum).
+If a retired employee also receives a private pension funded entirely, or in part, by a railroad employer, the supplemental annuity is permanently reduced by the amount of the monthly private pension that is based on the railroad employer's contributions.
+However, if the employer reduces the pension for the employee's entitlement to a supplemental annuity, the reduction amount is restored to the supplemental annuity (but does not raise it over the $43 maximum).
 There is no reduction for a pension paid by a railroad labor organization.

-3. What if an employee elects to receive the pension in a lump-sum payment instead of as a monthly benefit?
+4. What if an employee elects to receive a private railroad pension in a lump-sum payment instead of as a monthly benefit?

-No. In Legal Opinion L-2014-2, issued January 13, 2014, the RRB's General Counsel determined that 401(k) plans should not be considered supplemental pension plans as defined by the Railroad Retirement Act and, therefore, employee supplemental annuities should not be reduced due to the receipt of 401(k) distributions.
+No. In a legal opinion issued in January 2014, the RRB’s General Counsel determined that 401(k) plans should not be considered supplemental pension plans as defined by the RRA and, therefore, employee supplemental annuities should not be reduced due to the receipt of 401(k) distributions.

-6. How can a person get more information about the effect of private rail pensions and 401(k) plan payments on supplemental annuities?
+7. How can a person get more information about the effect of private railroad pensions and 401(k) plan payments on supplemental annuities?